Agencies are struggling to survive.

 - Feels overwhelmed with customer responses

 - Knows they’re in over their head

 Avoid toxic clients like the plague.
 You’re looking for clients who don’t know how to solve their problem.
 Looking at their reviews, this should be fairly obvious.

 - What if they have lots of positive reviews?
-Believe it or not they need even more help.
-Show them how the reviews they’re already getting can increase the amount of traffic, leads and sales they receive.
-Show them how you’ll use reviews they already have to dramatically decrease their cost per lead/click.
+Believe it or not, they need even more help.
+Show them how the reviews they’re already getting can increase the amount of traffic, leads, and sales they receive.
+Show them how you’ll use reviews they already have to decrease their cost per lead/click dramatically.
 Use specificity to boost credibility and increase your persuasive force.

 - Maybe they have zero reviews.
 Maybe they’re completely in the dark about review management.
-Believe it or not this scenario is the easiest approach to make.
-There’s no misconceptions to fix, no myths to bust, no bad habits to undo.
+Believe it or not, this scenario is the easiest approach to take.
+There are no misconceptions to fix, no myths to bust, no bad habits to undo.
 So how do you make your approach?
 Include feedback from existing or potential customers in your pitch.
-Both negative and positive feedback amplifies the strength of your argument, especially if their own customers have something specific they want to say.
+Both negative and positive feedback amplify your argument’s strength, especially if their own customers have something specific they want to say.

 Whatever their situation, you’re looking for ideal customers.
-It’s important that they meet your criteria.
+They must meet your criteria.
 Use demographics, psychographics, culture, company/psychological profiles to find the customers you’re looking for.

 Dump any prospect that fails to meet your criteria.

 Next, approach potential candidates with an irresistible offer.
 This depends largely on you, your business, and the incentives you’re willing to make.

 A 50 percent increase in positive reviews or your money back!